Piece of Mind (Tela album)

-Piece of Mind is the debut studio album by American rapper Tela.
-It was released on November 5, 1996 through Suave House/Relativity Records.
+Piece of Mind is the debut album by American rapper Tela.
+It was released on November 5, 1996, through Suave House/Relativity Records.
 Production was handled by Tela himself with DJ Slice T, Jazze Pha, T-Mix and Insane Wayne.
 It features guest appearances from 8Ball & MJG, Crime Boss, South Circle and NOLA.
 The album peaked at number 70 on the Billboard 200 and number 17 on the Top R&B/Hip-Hop Albums.
 Its lead single, "Sho Nuff", peaked at No. 58 on the Billboard Hot 100.